 - Calculate the Blower Motor’s Amperage and Voltage

-- Inspect The Electrical Disconnect Box Proper Installation
+- Inspect The Electrical Disconnect Box For Proper Installation

 If you’re not sure what all of that means, don’t worry.
-You don’t have to know everything about your AC because it is a professional’s job to ensure it is appropriately maintained.
+You don’t have to know everything about your AC because it is a professional’s job to maintain it appropriately.

 Professional Maintenance Is The Only Way To Properly Service Your AC

-We would all like to care for our repairs, but we have to leave some things to professionals.
+We would all like to care for our repairs, but we must leave some things to professionals.
 Unless you plan on joining an AC repair school sometime soon, there is no way for you to take proper care of your air conditioner.

 Not to mention that maintaining an air conditioner can be a dangerous job!
-Between all of the refrigerants, electrical wiring, and fans, there is no shortage of ways that you can hurt yourself.
+Between all the refrigerants, electrical wiring, and fans, there is no shortage of ways to hurt yourself.

-Instead, it is best to leave most AC maintenance to your local HVAC company.
-If you think hiring someone to maintain your AC is a waste of money well, then think again!
-Not only will regular maintenance help prevent breakdowns, but an efficient AC will also help you save on your utility bill.
-Altogether, you can be sure that maintaining your AC, especially with Brother’s Plumbing, will only keep you money in the long run.
+Instead, leaving most AC maintenance to your local HVAC company is best.
+If hiring someone to maintain your AC wastes money, think again!
+Regular maintenance will help prevent breakdowns, and an efficient AC will also help you save on your utility bill.
+Altogether, you can be sure that maintaining your AC, especially with Brother’s Plumbing, will only keep your money in the long run.